 - Morphic Resonance: When the blue-scaled dragon Lenowyrm shapeshifts into a mouse, her fur remains blue.

 - New Life in Another World Bonus: Parodied.
 The protagonist doesn't ask for anything magic (he just wants to be a lazy, well-fed housepet) but the goddess gives it to him anyway, because everyone before him asked for something cool and she doesn't want to be unfair.
+Given that his goal is to live a quiet life, being a giant monster is actually pretty inconvenient.

 - Ninja Pirate Zombie Robot: Nahura is basically a zombie cat reanimated to serve as a witch's familiar.